-HUD recommends that the CCHA obtain the information and documentation needed to make an eligibility determination though a private interview [HCV GB, pg.
+HUD recommends that the CCHA obtain the information and documentation needed to make an eligibility determination though a face-to-face interview with a CCHA representative [HCV GB, pg.
 4-16].
 Being invited to attend an interview does not constitute admission to the program.

 Assistance cannot be provided to the family until all SSN documentation requirements are met.
-However, if the CCHA determines that an applicant family is otherwise eligible to participate in the program, the family may retain its place on the waiting list for a period of time determined by the CCHA [Notice PIH 2010-3].
+However, if the CCHA determines that an applicant family is otherwise eligible to participate in the program, the family may retain its place on the waiting list for a period of time determined by the CCHA [Notice PIH 2018-24].